Amy Grant: Early life and career

 In 1976, Grant wrote her first song ("Mountain Top"), performed in public for the first time at Harpeth Hall School, the all-girls school she attended in Nashville.
 She recorded a demo tape for her parents with church youth-leader Brown Bannister.
-While Bannister was dubbing a copy of the tape, Chris Christian, the owner of the recording studio heard the demo and called Word Records.
-He played it over the phone and she was offered a recording contract, five weeks before her 16th birthday.
+While Bannister was dubbing a copy of the tape, Chris Christian, the owner of the recording studio, heard the demo and called Word Records.
+He played it over the phone, and she was offered a recording contract five weeks before her 16th birthday.

-In 1977, she recorded her first album, Amy Grant, produced by Brown Bannister, who would also produce her next 11 albums.
+In 1977, she recorded her first album, Amy Grant, produced by Bannister, who also produced her next 11 albums.
 It was released in early 1978, one month before her high-school graduation.
 Toward the end of 1978 she performed her first ticketed concert after beginning her first year at Furman University.

-In May 1979, while at the album-release party for her second album, My Father's Eyes, Grant met Gary Chapman, who had written the title track and would become her first husband.
+In May 1979, while at the album-release party for her second album, My Father's Eyes, Grant met Gary Chapman, who had written the title track.
 Grant and Chapman toured together in mid-1979.
 In late 1980, she transferred to Vanderbilt University where she was a member of the sorority Kappa Alpha Theta.
-Grant then made a few more albums before dropping out of college to pursue a career in music—Never Alone, followed by a pair of live albums in 1981 (In Concert and In Concert Volume Two), both backed by an augmented edition of the DeGarmo & Key band.
+Grant made a few more albums before dropping out of college to pursue a career in music—Never Alone, followed by a pair of live albums in 1981 (In Concert and In Concert Volume Two), both backed by an augmented edition of the DeGarmo & Key band.
 It was during these early shows that Grant also established one of her concert trademarks: performing barefoot.
-To date, Grant continues to take off her shoes midway through performances, as she has said, "it is just more comfortable."
+Grant continues to take off her shoes midway through performances, as she has said, "it is just more comfortable."